-If you are an eligible retired public safety officer (law enforcement officer, firefighter, chaplain, or member of a rescue squad or ambulance crew), you can elect to exclude from income distributions made from your eligible retirement plan that are used to pay the premiums for accident or health insurance or long-term care insurance.
+If you are an eligible retired public safety officer (law enforcement officer, firefighter, chaplain, or member of a rescue squad or ambulance crew who is retired because of disability or because you reached normal retirement age), you can elect to exclude from income distributions made from your eligible retirement plan that are used to pay the premiums for coverage by an accident or health plan or a long-term care insurance contract.
 The premiums can be for coverage for you, your spouse, or dependents.
-The distribution must be made directly from the plan to the insurance provider.
-You can exclude from income the smaller of the amount of the insurance premiums or \$3,000.
-You can only make this election for amounts that would otherwise be included in your income.
-The amount excluded from your income can't be used to claim a medical expense deduction.